5 Ways to Ensure Your New Grads Have an Awesome Onboarding Experience

 Consider hiring them for paid holiday placements or part-time work (directly related to their graduate role or to train them up in another complementary area of the business), or offering them a course-credit project to work on while they complete their studies.

-Before our CEO, Dan, started his graduate role in IT with Westpac, he was offered the opportunity to spend 10 weeks working as a bank teller at his local branch - The benefit was he was given an introduction to the banking industry and Westpac’s tech systems and processes that he’d eventually be working on as part of his graduate role.
+Before our Director, Dan, started his graduate role in IT with Westpac, he was offered the opportunity to spend 10 weeks working as a bank teller at his local branch - The benefit was he was given an introduction to the banking industry and Westpac’s tech systems and processes that he’d eventually be working on as part of his graduate role.